Awai005/Awai005/README.md

 - 👋 Hi, I’m Samuel
 - 👀 I’m interested in AI and data science.
-I am also interested in micro processors, robotics and virtual reality.
+I am also interested in micro processors and robotics.
-- 🌱 I’m currently learning Machine Learning, deep learning and unity for virtual reality
+- 🌱 I’m currently carrying out projects in  Machine Learning, Deep Learning and Automation.
-- 💞️ I’m looking to collaborate on Artificial Intelligence projects and robotics.
+- 💞️ I’m looking to collaborate on AI and robotics projects.
 - 📫  connect with me through
         samuel.awai5@gmail.com
         linkedin.com/in/tersoo-samuel-awai-340503138